onemarcfifty/onemarcfifty.github.io/_posts/2022-06-07-HyperV-Proxmox.md

 ## How to run Hyper-V on Proxmox

+**WARNING!
+This is highly experimental !!!
+See the Side effects section below**

 If you want to enable let's say WSL2 in your Windows 11 VM then you need to enable Hyper-V. Hyper-V is a type 1 hypervisor, i.e. it expects to run on physical hardware.
 If you just create a VM on Proxmox without further customization, then the task manager inside Windows 11 would show the CPU as KVM CPU and refuse to start.
 The paravirtualization features of Hyper-V actually needs a bunch of features from the CPU which are not passed on to the VM which are called enlightenments (google for hyper-v enlightenments).
 The trick is now to tell KVM/QEMU that it should not present a KVM CPU to the VM but rather the hosts CPU and enable those enlightenments.

 I did this on my AMD Ryzen9 with the following parameters (you might not need all of them plus they might look different on Intel hardware):